 You will then want to apply the pasted mural to the marked out area, being cautious not to squeeze the paste from the corners.
 Once your first panel of mural is hanging, you will need to take a damp sponge or cloth and smooth over the surface to ensure there aren’t any air bubbles that are going to cause issues.

 Move onto pasting the second panel, once again ensuring that you are evenly distributing the paste and leave it to rest for two minutes prior to applying it to the wall.
 Once you have allowed for this, you will need to put up your next panel, ensuring that the pattern match is perfect.
 Proceed with this method for the following panels to complete the wall mural!

 Once all four panels are on the wall and are matched up, you may find that you need to trim off some excess on the top and bottom of your mural.
 However, this won’t be necessary for every wall mural.

 Take your damp sponge or cloth and smooth the entirety of the mural to make sure it is flat and symmetrical.
 Allow your panels 24 hours to dry, and you should be able to enjoy your brand new wall!

 Follow these steps, and you’ll have your new wall mural perfectly pasted in no time!
-If you get stuck on any of our steps, you can also watch our handy video tutorial on how to hang a wall mural or wallpaper.

 Here at 1Wall, we offer an extensive collection of wall murals, including nature murals and children’s’ murals so that everyone can enjoy a newly decorated room.
 Don’t shy away from trying something a little different; wall murals can be a real showstopper, adding a sense of individuality and uniqueness to any room of the home.